kevinvu0606/react-hangman/readme.md

 ### 📚 Challenges:

-- State Management for wrong letters, correct letters and creating a popup based on this.
+- State Management for wrong letters, correct letters and creating a pop-up based on this.

 ## 🌟 Show your support